 Tasks and organisation of the Federal Ministry of Health

 The Federal Ministry of Health (BMG), with offices in Bonn and Berlin, is responsible for a wide variety of policy areas.
-The work of the Ministry is focused on the drafting of bills and ordinances as well as administrative regulations.
+The work of the Ministry is essentially focused on the drafting of bills and ordinances as well as administrative regulations.

 Another focus of the BMG is health protection and disease control.
-The Protection against Infection Act (IfSchG) firmly emphasises the importance of prevention, advice and individual responsibility for avoiding infections and it strengthens the public health system.
+The Protection against Infection Act (IfSchG) clearly emphasises the importance of prevention, advice and individual responsibility for avoiding infections and it strengthens the public health system.

 The BMG also sets the legislative framework for the manufacture, clinical trialling, marketing authorisation, distribution channels and monitoring of medicinal products and medical devices to ensure that the high requirements for their quality, effectiveness and safety are fulfilled.
 A key perennial task of the BMG and its subordinate authorities is to ensure the safety of biological medicinal products such as blood products.